vasilakisfil/microtypes.info/content/available.md

 Examples of MicroTypes could be semantics for:
+* generic link component, why have different semantics for linking on each Media Type ?
 * pagination
 * querying over url (applying filters, aggregations, pagination/sorting on a resource),
 * resource/association inclusion in the same response